buzzfeed/design/product-design-roles.md

 ### Data

 *Associate Product Designer*
-Begins every project by considering what sorts of qualitative and quantitative data will be important in their work.
-Partners closely with their manager, User Research and Data Science, gathering their input through the design process to ensure data is being collected and interpreted responsibly.
+Begins every project by parterning with User Research and Data Science to define what qualitative and quantitative data will be important in their work.
+Interfaces with those teams throughout the design and development process, making changes to the product based on their analysis and recommendations.

 *Product Designer*
-Begins every project by considering what sorts of qualitative and quantitative data will be important in their work.
-Partners closely with User Research and Data Science, gathering their input through the design process to ensure data is being collected and interpreted responsibly.
+Begins every project by parterning with User Research and Data Science to define what qualitative and quantitative data will be important in their work. **Partners** with those teams throughout the design and development process, **becoming familiar with different data collection techniques** and making changes to the product based on data analysis.

 *Senior Product Designer*
-Begins every project by considering what sorts of qualitative and quantitative data will be important in their work.
-Partners closely with User Research and Data Science, gathering their input through the design process to ensure data is being collected and interpreted responsibly. **Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users.**
+Begins every project by **defining** what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process **to run research studies and experiments, analyze the findings and validate potential product changes.
+Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users.**

 *Staff Product Designer*
-Begins every project by considering what sorts of qualitative and quantitative data will be important to their work.
-Partners closely with User Research and Data Science, **and is also accountable** for data being collected and interpreted responsibly.
+Begins every project by defining what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process to run research studies and experiments, analyze the findings and validate potential product changes.
 Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users. **Consistently holds designers accountable for examining their choices through the lens of data, and fosters a learning culture both within Design and the larger Tech organization.**

 ### Fluency